antevens/boatcontrol/README.md

-The board can be set to run in either 12V or 24V mode, for operation over 13V please make sure the optional 12V PSU components are in place and the appopriate solder jumpers bridged.
+The board can be set to run in either 12V or 24V mode, for operation over 13V please make sure the optional 12V PSU components are in place and the appropriate solder jumpers bridged.
 For 12V operation make sure the 12V bypass jumper/solder pads are bridged.

 ## PCB Stack & Manufacturing